 - Working together to find tools and activities to improve things for life beyond therapy so you will have coping strategies to manage your life.

-Available in Sutton Coldfield and Nottingham
+Available in Sutton Coldfield

 I have premises conveniently located in Sutton Coldfield Town Centre.
 It is easily accessible by public transport with parking, both free and paid, close by.
 The premises have disabled access.